goFrendiAsgard/ayanami/README.md

 # Ayanami

-Your genertor's generator.
-A FaaS-like framework to build your micro-srvices and monolithic.
+Your generator's generator.
+A FaaS-like framework to build your micro-srvices and test it as monolithic.

-The name is inspired from `Evangelion-Unit-00's pilot`: `Ayanami Rei`.
+Ayanami's name was inspired from `Evangelion-Unit-00's pilot`: `Ayanami Rei`.
 The name `Rei` itself has the same pronunciation as in Heraclitus's philosophy, `Panta Rhei` (lit: everything flows).
-We believe that the developer should focus more on data flows and transformations rather than managing infrastructures.
+We believe that developers should focus on data flows, transformations, and writing codes, rather than managing infrastructures.

 ![Ayanami Rei](images/ayanami-rei.png)